Congratulations - you have completed .

 Question 29 Explanation:

-What is the protocol the Supreme Court must follow to determine their official decision?
+What protocol must the Supreme Court follow to determine their official decision?

 All of the justices must come to a consensus, otherwise the ruling from the lower court stands.

-The justices must come to a 2/3 majority, otherwise the ruling from the lower court stands.
+The justices must come to a two-thirds majority, otherwise the ruling from the lower court stands.

-A majority of all justices (5 of the 9) must be achieved, otherwise the ruling from the lower court stands.
+A majority of all justices (five of the nine) must be achieved, otherwise the ruling from the lower court stands.

-A majority of the justices present (as long as there are at least 6) must be achieved, otherwise the ruling from the lower court stands.
+A majority of the justices present (as long as there are at least six) must be achieved, otherwise the ruling from the lower court stands.

 Question 30 Explanation:

-In a Supreme Court ruling, there need to be at least 6 justices participating.
-The majority of the justices participating must agree in order for a ruling to be made.
-If this does not happen, the decision from the lower court remains; however, when this happens, the case is not considered as any type of legal precedent to be cited by future cases.
+In a Supreme Court ruling, at least six justices must be participating.
+The majority of the participating justices must agree in order for a ruling to be made.
+If a majority is not achieved, the decision from the lower court remains; however, in this instance, the case is not considered as any type of legal precedent to be cited by future cases.

 Once you are finished, click the button below.
 Any items you have not completed will be marked incorrect.